tengcharmaine/tp/docs/DeveloperGuide.md

 **Proposed Enhancements**

-We will thus:
-- Implement a feature to allow users to edit and delete specific notes.
-- Implement a feature for users to have the option of hiding the notes section for each patient in the patient list panel.
-- Allow users to tag and label different types of notes such as a tag for patient's diagnosis and another for their medication.
+Convert the way notes are stored to use a doubly linked list.
+This will allow for the independent updating and manipulation of separate notes, while still maintaining the chronological effect of notes being appended.

 **Examples**

-Since this is a work in progress, please do stay tune for any updates to see how these could be implemented.
+Since this is a work in progress, please do stay tuned for any updates to see how these could be implemented.
 We thank you for your patience.

 ## **Appendix C: Instructions for manual testing**